Siddhant Chaturvedi: Early work and breakthrough (2016–2019)

 He auditioned for a small role in Brahmāstra: Part One – Shiva (2022) and got selected.
 However, following advice from his father, Chaturvedi refused to do the film.
 He was offered a three film contract by the film's producer Karan Johar of Dharma Productions, which he also refused, after which, he claimed that he was briefly blacklisted from the industry for refusing to do minor roles.
 At a success party of Inside Edge, filmmaker Zoya Akhtar, whose brother Farhan Akhtar produced the show, spotted and asked Chaturvedi to audition for her next directorial Gully Boy (2019), which marked his film debut and proved to be his breakthrough role.
 Starring Ranveer Singh and Alia Bhatt, the film saw Chaturvedi play the supporting role of a street rapper named MC Sher, who fuels the ambitions of Ranveer Singh's titular character.
-Jay Weissberg of Variety found Chaturvedi to be "impressive" in his part, and Rajeev Masand commended his "charming presence".
+Jay Weissberg of Variety found Chaturvedi to be "impressive" in his part, and Rajeev Masand and Rishabh Goel commended his "charming presence".
 At the annual Filmfare Awards ceremony, he was awarded with the Filmfare Award for Best Supporting Actor in addition to a nomination for Best Male Debut.